-Internal controls are designed to protect an organization from fraud, loss of assets, and obstruction of overall business goals and objectives.
-After all the time and effort (and money, in some cases) spent on implementing an internal control system, the last thing an organization wants is for that system to fail in any area.
+Internal controls are designed to protect an organization from fraud, loss of assets, compliance failures, and other obstacles to overall business objectives.
+After the time, money, and effort you spent implementing a system of internal controls, you certainly don’t want that system to fail.

-The best way to determine the effectiveness of internal controls is through internal audit control testing.
+The best way to assess the effectiveness of internal controls is through internal audit control testing.

-Internal audit control testing is an activity with the ultimate goal of improving organizational operations, financial reporting, and compliance by evaluating the efficiency of the internal control system.
-With these goals in mind, an auditor uses a series of assessment techniques to gather a complete understanding of control procedures.
-Using a risk-based approach to audit testing, an auditor can focus on areas where risk is more likely to occur, identify issues and make recommendations on how to improve the effectiveness of a control.
+Internal audit control testing aims to improve operations, financial reporting, and compliance by evaluating the effectiveness of the internal control system.
+An auditor uses a series of assessment techniques to gather a complete understanding of control procedures.

 Let’s look at the fundamentals necessary for a successful auditing process.

-Auditors may vary their overall audit approach, but the fundamental structure for the audit process remains the same.
+Auditors can vary their overall audit approach, but the fundamental structure of the audit process remains the same.
 There are five stages necessary for a successful internal audit.

 Stage 1: Selection

-During the selection phase, the overall objective of the audit is determined.
-After conducting a risk assessment, specific audit activities are outlined and, if necessary, approved by a board of directors or audit committee.
+During the selection phase, the overall objective and scope of the audit are determined.
+After conducting a risk assessment, specific audit activities are outlined and approved by an audit committee.

 Stage 2: Planning

-The auditor meets with management, department heads, or supervisors to discuss the scope of audit procedures, relay audit timelines, and to gather all necessary background information, including findings from the prior-year audit.
+The auditor meets with management, department heads, or supervisors to discuss the scope of audit procedures, relay audit timelines, and gather all necessary background information, including findings from prior audits.

 Stage 3: Fieldwork